catherinepope/papermod/content/posts/recording-and-transcribing-with-macwhisper.md

 ## 1. Recording and transcribing voice notes

-I mainly use MacWhisper to make notes on meetings, projects, and anything I'm learning.
+I mainly use MacWhisper to make notes on workshops, projects, and anything I'm learning.
 If a thought pops into my head, it's usually much easier to say it than to write it down.
 MacWhisper works in most apps, and I can just press a key then start speaking.
 For any sensitive data, I use MacWhisper with a local Obsidian vault - that way, nothing leaves my laptop.

 Although Apple devices have their own built-in dictation tool, I find MacWhisper a lot more reliable and flexible.

 ## 2. Transcribing webinars

 I started delivering webinars long before Covid, so have an extensive library of recordings.
 MacWhisper quickly generates a good quality transcript that I can then turn into other learning materials, such as blog posts or scripts for online courses.
-Although, of course the transcript needs tidying and updating, it provides a respectable first draft.
+Although, of course, the transcript needs tidying and updating, it provides a respectable first draft.

 Through searching these transcripts, I often find my younger self speaking confidently about something I can barely remember 😳